 If you experience audio interruptions during a call, please try each solution below, which includes checking your network and headset.

 Wireless headsets (e.g. Bluetooth) and earphone microphones are sensitive to surrounding radio wave congestion, so we recommend customers use USB-connection type headsets.
-We recommend the USB-connection type headset (made by Logicool) with the noise-canceling feature, which costs around 2,000 - 3,000 JPY.
+We recommend you use the USB-connection type headset (made by Logicool) with the noise-canceling feature.
+(This headset costs around 2,000 to 3,000 JPY.)